-The 27th annual meeting of the Austronesian Formal Linguistics Association (AFLA 27) will be held at the National University of Singapore, June 4–6, 2020.
+The 27th annual meeting of the Austronesian Formal Linguistics Association (AFLA 27) was held online!
+August 20–22, 2020.
+Archived talks can now be seen on YouTube!
+(Originally scheduled to be held in-person at the National University of Singapore, June 4–6, 2020.)

 - Lauren Clemens, University of Albany SUNY

 - Alexander D. Smith, University of North Texas

 - Apay Ai-Yu Tang, National Dong Hwa University